 Preparation

-The recipe for the burger buns is simple: cut the ready-made round buns in half and toast them in a skillet or under the grill.
+Cut the ready-made round buns in half and toast them in a skillet or under the grill.

-by peeling and cutting it into pieces.
+Peel the carrot and cut it into small pieces.

-Serve the homemade burgers hot.
+Serve the burgers hot.

 Tip